FreshCrispyBacon/ADS-2/README.md

 ### Conclusions

-#### 1. "How can traffic signs be recognized and mapped using a series of photos?"
+#### 1. How can traffic signs be recognized and mapped using a series of photos?

 To address this question, we used YOLOv5 as the object detection model and trigonometric calculations to map the detected traffic signs.
 We also used a dataset provided by IV-Infra and compared the results to the traffic sign records held by NDW.
 Overall, the context and research question were clearly defined and were reasonable given the need for an efficient and accurate solution for monitoring traffic signs.